soul-traveller/rectarg/README.md

 2. If you want to compare a scanned image of the reference target on-screen against created image from rectarg: Use rectarg display intent image directly.
 Compare against scanned image on-screen, assuming scanner uses calibrated icc/icm profile.
 If scanner output is raw, without any profile, then apply a scanner profile onto scanned image before comparing against rectarg display intent image.

-3. If you want to compare a calibrated display against physical reference target: Use rectarg display intent image directly on the display that has color management ON (using its icc/icm profile).
+3. If you want to compare a calibrated display against physical reference target: Use the rectarg display intent image directly on the display with color management enabled (ON).
 Then compare against physical target.

-4. If you want to profile printer: Use rectarg display intent image and print without color management.
+4. If you want to profile printer: Use rectarg display intent image and print without color management (OFF).
 Then scan/measure printed image and create icc-profile.
-If hand scanner is used, scale the image to maximise chart size when printing, if possible.
+If hand scanner is used, scale the image to maximize chart size when printing, if possible.

 ### Overview of Use Cases